Composition of Editorial Council (in alphabetical order)

 • Contemporary Russia (in Polish, together with Dr Szymon Kardaś).

-Peter Ivanič, PhD is a Slovak historian, the Head of Institute for Research of Constantine and Methodius’ Сultural Heritage (Faculty of Arts, Constantine the Philosopher University in Nitra).
+Peter Ivanič, PhD is a Slovak cultural science researcher, the Head of Institute for Research of Constantine and Methodius’ Сultural Heritage (Faculty of Arts, Constantine the Philosopher University in Nitra).
 He is also the Head of scientific committee of European Cultural Route of Saints Cyril and Methodius, and the Editor-in-Chief of international scientific journal Konštantínove listy / Constantine’s Letters (http://www.constantinesletters.ukf.sk/).

 Prof. Ivanič's education is Slovak history.

-Prof. Ivanič's expertise includes the history of Slavs, Great Moravia and Hungary in the Middle Ages, development of Cyril´s and Methodius´s tradition, regional history.
+Prof. Ivanič's expertise includes cultural studies of Slavic nations and Hungary and development of Cyril´s and Methodius´s tradition.

 His important recent publications include: